grange85/ahfow-www/collections/_posts/2002/2002-10-03-capitalism-rears-its-ugly-head.markdown

 - news
 tags: []
 ---
-<p>In order to try and make a few quid to pay for the upkeep of this site I have signed up for the "Amazon.com Associates Program" which means if you click on an Amazon link from this site and then buy something I get a few meagre pennies.
+In order to try and make a few quid to pay for the upkeep of this site I have signed up for the "Amazon.com Associates Program" which means if you click on an Amazon link from this site and then buy something I get a few meagre pennies.
 The links are mostly on the discography pages (and only on the albums for now).
-Go on give me some money when you buy the new Luna album!</p>
+Go on give me some money when you buy the new Luna album!